huriyilmaz/visualstudio-docs.tr-tr/docs/extensibility/extending-the-properties-task-list-output-and-options-windows.md

     }
     ```

-4. Aşağıdaki using deyimlerini *TodoWindowControl.xaml.cs*:
+4. Aşağıdaki using yönergelerini *TodoWindowControl.xaml.cs*öğesine ekleyin:

     ```csharp
     using System.Runtime.InteropServices;